 By: Aaron Grey

 Erica and I have both been involved in the underground punk and post-punk scenes for more than half of our lives now.
-I'm pretty confident that I speak for both of us when I say that even among the DIY punk scene we felt a little like outsiders.
+I'm pretty confident that I speak for both of us when I say that even among the DIY punk scene we have felt a little like outsiders.
 I wanted to write something about what it means to us and why we want to help to perpetuate the genre and the ethics we believe it represents.

 This genre of misfits among misfits is where we fit in.
 While we understand and appreciate the punk tradition, the post-punk and darkwave scenes are the shadows we call home.
 We have been propped up and supported by these sounds, and they have given us what we needed to succeed in this world.
 It is our goal to nurture this tradition of music and politics and freedom of expression, to foster the idea of self-expression without limitation in a safe, meaningful way.
 And of course, we always want to help to move more people to dance.

-Now go start your own band!
+Now go start your own post-punk band!